Archive for the 'Java' Category

 Latest news from Javapolis 2005

-My colleague Marcus Ahnve is blogging from Javapolis 2005.
+My colleague Marcus Ahnve is blogging from Javapolis 2005 in Antwerp, Belgium.
 For the latest information about EJB3, Dolphin, Java Server Faces and Spring 2.0 see Head On.